Foreign Languages and Literature Advising Guide

-Majors in Foreign Languages and Literature are required to earn nine credits studying abroad.
-The Department offers the following programs for French: summer programs in Dijon and Québec, or semester or year in Pau; for German: Universität Passau in Germany; for Russian: faculty-led program in Moscow, Russia; for Spanish: faculty-led program in Cuenca, Spain.
+Majors in Modern Languages and Literature are required to earn nine credits studying abroad.
+The Department offers the following programs for French: faculty-led summer and independent semester programs in Dijon; for German: Universität Passau in Germany and University of Cologne in Germany; for Russian: faculty-led program in Moscow, Russia; for Spanish: faculty-led program in Spain. and Argentina.
 Other faculty-led programs are offered during the summer for all languages.
 In addition, the University of South Alabama has affiliations with numerous institutions, all over the world, making it easy for students to find the program that best suits their needs.

 Studying abroad is an exciting and meaningful experience that will contribute to your academic and personal development.
 Participating on a study abroad program can be one of the most profound decisions of your college life, and can lead to many new and interesting opportunities.
 It can help develop your critical thinking skills, sense of independence, and confidence.
 When you depart on your study abroad program, you will go with excitement, trepidation, and uncertainty about the world and your place in it.
 When you return home, your deep connection and affection for your host culture will be overwhelming, and will only be matched by a newfound respect and appreciation for your home.